-The Mexico Electric Vehicle Components Market is forecast to increase at a CAGR of 25.17%, reaching USD 0.845 billion in 2030 from USD 0.275 billion in 2025.
+The Mexico Electric Vehicle Components market is forecast to grow at a CAGR of 16.0%, reaching USD 1,350.7 million in 2031 from USD 643.0 million in 2026.

 The Mexican Electric Vehicle Components Market is undergoing a fundamental transformation, transitioning from a historical focus on internal combustion engine (ICE) parts to a North American electromobility anchor.
 This pivot is inextricably linked to geopolitical trade incentives and a strategic move by global automotive manufacturers to optimize their supply chains for battery electric vehicles (BEVs).
 Mexico's mature automotive production ecosystem, coupled with lower labour costs relative to its northern neighbours, provides a compelling foundation for producing high-value, high-volume EV sub-assemblies.
 The resulting market dynamics favour component suppliers capable of meeting aggressive localization targets and integrating advanced manufacturing processes to serve a burgeoning, export-driven OEM segment.